Qingyi-Www/Final-Project/README.md

 Providing feasible support for your project based on existing articles/techniques.

+Academic Paper: Write the background part of the Introduction (7.9-7.15)

 **Completed:**
 1. The substitutability of auditory experiences for the blind
 2. Existing substitutes (tactile, visual)